June 21. It hardly seems possible. It has been nearly 39 years since I met the beautiful woman who would become my wife.

 Over the years I have often thought about contacting Father Joe.
 I thought about telling him how much his message moved me at the threshold of married life, and about how it proved true 10, 20, 30 years later.
 But I never did.
 I never so much as reached for the phone directory or, in recent years, Google.

 Until the other day.

 With our daughter’s marriage fast upon us, it occurred to me how fitting to share with her and her fiancée the words Father Joe shared with me and her mother years ago.
 It was a long shot, I knew it.
 Not only could he be difficult to track down, but in an age before computers and word processes, the chance that a copy of his sermon would have survived was remote at best.
 Nevertheless, I was determined to try.

 After checking our marriage license for his full name and its spelling, I Googled him.
 Several hits, nothing.
 Another, the wrong guy.
 A few more, same thing.
 Then one reading: “Necrology, Priests, Archdiocese of Atlanta.”
-Archdiocese of Atlanta, that must be him; but necrology, that didn’t sound good.
+Archdiocese of

 I clicked on a link that opened to a long list of names.
 Next to that was a corresponding list that read, “Date of Death.”
 My eyes widened and went straight for the “C’s”, stopping at “Cavallo, Reverend Joseph C.” Across from the entry was, “November 7, 1990.”